HL7/us-cql-ig/input/pagecontent/architectural-guidance.md

 As well, depending on the sensitivity of the questions to updates in code systems, the expansion of value sets used may need to be performed with version-specific references to the code systems and value sets involved.

-> Do value sets referenced by (but not distributed in) Questionnaire packages need to be able to specify version dependencies?

-TODO: Need to discuss version dependencies and indicate that current best practice is to allow latest, if you have a specific need for a particular version, specify that in the ValueSet definition.
+When questionnaires and CQL libraries reference value sets, they may do so with a version-specific, or a version-independent reference.
+CQL libraries often use version-independent references for value sets to minimize the maintenance overhead involved in updating value set versions.
+To establish the versions of value sets referenced in this way, a [Version Manifest]({{site.data.fhir.ver.crmi}}/version-manifest.html) may be used if there is a need to indicate a specific version for a particular deployment.

 When a value set reference appears within a `retrieve`, the corresponding DataRequirement will include the value set reference.
 For example: